magento/devdocs/guides/v2.0/extension-dev-guide/required-configuration-files.md

   </span>
  </div>

-In addition to those files, a Magento 2 module also has nested configuration folders in the `etc` folder for any required administration html, frontend, API REST, or API SOAP specific configuration.
-Additions you make to files in these folders override the settings in the global configuration files for the respective functionality only.
-That is, if you add a `config.xml` file to `etc/frontend`, the settings you make in that file overrides the settings in `etc/config.xml` __only for frontend__ functionality.
+In addition to those files, a Magento 2 module also has nested configuration directories in the `etc` directory for any required administration html, frontend, API REST, or API SOAP specific configuration.
+Additions you make to files in these directories override the settings in the global configuration files for the respective functionality only.
+That is, if you add a `config.xml` file to `etc/frontend`, the settings you make in that file overrides the settings in `etc/config.xml` for storefront functionality *only*.

-* &lt;YourModule>/etc/adminhtml/
+*	`<your module root dir>/etc/adminhtml/`
-* &lt;YourModule>/etc/frontend/
+*	`<your module root dir>/etc/frontend/`
-* &lt;YourModule>/etc/webapi_rest/
+*	`<your module root dir>/etc/webapi_rest/`
-* &lt;YourModule>/etc/webapi_soap/
+*	`<your module root dir>/etc/webapi_soap/`

 ###Configuration files

-* Configuration files that are in the top level of that module&#8217;s `etc` folder are global to that module.
+*	Configuration files that are in the top level of that module's `etc` directory are global to that component.
-* Configuration files placed in subfolders (adminhtml, frontend, webapi_rest, webapi_soap) apply only to those respective functional areas.
+*	Configuration files placed in subdirectories (`adminhtml`, `frontend`, `webapi_rest`, `webapi_soa`p) apply only to those respective functional areas.